wyattferguson/pattern/docs/setup_guide/documentation.md

 # 📼 Documentation

-All your documentation needs are handled by [Portray] it acts as a layer over entrenched docs tools like pdocs and MkDocs to simply alot of the most common functions.
+All your documentation needs are handled by [Portray] it acts as a layer over entrenched docs tools like pdocs and MkDocs to simply a lot of the most common functions.

 ## Generating Docs